-Overall, Vietnam is a very interesting country to visit but the complex local phonetic and little spoken English brings some obstacles to get off the touristic route and get to know it truly.
+Overall, Vietnam is a very interesting country to visit, however, the complex local phonetic and little spoken English brings some obstacles to get off the touristic route and get to know it truly.

-Now, if you ask for advice, I encourage you to go over these challenges and immerse yourself.
+Now, if you ask for advice, I encourage you to go over these challenges and immerse yourself in the Vietnamese culinary.
 During my trip, the more I interacted with local people, the more authentic my experiences became, which contributed greatly to understanding the culture and essence of Vietnamese cuisine.

-I hope that this guide with Typical Vietnamese food will help you to learn more about the flavours of this country, which goes beyond delicious Vietnamese spring rolls and the fame of exotic foods.
+I hope that this guide with typical Vietnamese dishes will help you to learn more about the flavours of Vietnamese food, which goes far beyond spring rolls and exotic dishes.

 1. Bún chả